expo/fyi/root-expo-object.md

-# Migrating from the root-level `expo` object in the Expo config
+# Migrating from the root-level `expo` object in the app config

-Previous versions of Expo CLI encouraged users to have a top-level `expo: {}` object in the project's Expo config (`app.json`), this extraneous object contained all of the project config.
+Previous versions of Expo CLI encouraged users to have a top-level `expo: {}` object in the project's app config (`app.json`).
+This extraneous object contained all of the project config.
 When support for `app.config.js` and `app.config.json` were added, the root-level `expo` object became optional.

-You can instead use the root-level object in the Expo config (`app.json`) to configure your project and [Expo CNG](https://docs.expo.dev/workflow/continuous-native-generation/):
+You can instead use the root-level object in the app config (`app.json`) to configure your project and [Expo CNG](https://docs.expo.dev/workflow/continuous-native-generation/):

 **app.json**